globus/globus-compute/docs/index.rst

 on connected computing resources (i.e., by provisioning and managing compute nodes from a batch scheduler or cloud API).

 funcX implements a reliable fire-and-forget execution model.
-After invoking a function users can close their laptop and rely on funcX to manage the execution and store the results. funcX securely communicates with remote endpoints, waits for resources to become available, and can even retry execution upon failure. funcX stores results (or errors) in the cloud-hosted service until retrieved by the user.
+After invoking a function, a user can close their laptop and rely on funcX to manage the execution and store the results. funcX securely communicates with remote endpoints, waits for resources to become available, and can even retry execution upon failure. funcX stores results (or errors) in the cloud-hosted service until they are retrieved by the user.

 .. image:: img/funcx-model.png